wispoffates/ArtMap/README.md

 ![ArtMap](http://puu.sh/kRWAF/2c81256338.jpg)

-## Spigot 1.14.2
+## Spigot 1.14.3
 PLEASE HAVE BACKUPS!
 1.14 support required some changes around how Art is stored so please, please have Art.db backed up.
-Spigot and Paper 1.14.3 are now supported by the Master Branch (Version 3.2.0+).
+Spigot and Paper 1.14.3 are now supported by the Master Branch (Version 3.2.0+) along with continued 1.13 support.

 ## Release 3.3.0
 ### Warning